Clay As A Toxin Binder

 Clays can be contaminated with heavy metals and dioxins.
 This is something else we have to be aware of.

 I have always been concerned about possible aluminum absorption from these clays.
 Below you will find a research article where hens fed Zeolite had some of the aluminum show up in their urine.
-I personally have concerns about the internal use of clay due to the high aluminum content in all of them, and the possibility of the low ph of the stomach releasing the aluminum or activities by gut flora releasing it.
+I personally have concerns about the internal use of clay due to the high aluminum content in all of them (aluminum is just part of their normal chemistry), and the possibility of the low ph of the stomach releasing the aluminum or activities by gut flora releasing it.
 However, in practice it does seem to be helpful for many toxin removals, and research studies show lowering of some types of mycotoxins with its use but not all of them.
 We need more research, so we know which clays bind which mycotoxins, and which mycotoxins are not bound at all or very little with any clay.
 We also need more safety research.

 So far studies show that clinoptilolite does not affect the homeostasis of trace elements, and micronutrients, but acts rather selectively on heavy-metals and toxicants.
 We don't have enough data available to know this for sure though.
 When supplemented at 1.25% and 2.5% clinoptilolite in cows for 6-8 months there was no significant affect on the serum levels of calcium, phosphorus, magnesium, potassium or sodium.
 In another study with dairy goats given 2.5% clinoptilolite for 9-11 months there were no changes in the levels of fat-soluble vitamins, macroelements, and trace elements or hepatic enzymes.
 There was however a significant increase in milk fat, microbial quality of milk and brith weights of kids versus the controls.